eternalamit5/Highly-Accelerated-Life-Test-HALT-Monitoring-Tool/webClient/Iot Stack/README.md

 # HALT IoT Stack
-IoT Stack = Mosquitto MQTT broker + Telegraf + InfluxDB + Grafana stack
+IoT Stack = Mosquitto MQTT broker + Telegraf + InfluxDB + Grafana stack + MongoDB

-It quickly creates the TIG stack with __basic__ user authentication for all components in the stack.
+It quickly creates the IoT stack with __basic__ user authentication for all components in the stack.
 This case provides the most basic level security, where username and passwords are required for all the components.

 ## Environment Variables & Configuration Files